KLEC 261 / EU Regulation

 How We Handle KLM Royal Dutch Airlines Differently

 We submit directly to KLM's claims department in Amstelveen, citing the specific ECJ precedent that applies.
 KLM's cooperative approach means most valid claims are paid within 4–6 weeks.
 For rejected claims, we escalate to the ILT (Dutch Human Environment and Transport Inspectorate) — their ADR decisions are binding.
-KLM's compliance rate at ADR stage exceeds 90%.
+KLM's ADR process is available for escalation.

 02Common KLM Royal Dutch Airlines Disruptions